All trees in conservation areas are protected if they have a stem diameter of 75 millimetres measured at 1.5 metres from ground level.

 - Details of ownership of the trees

-It is not an offence to undertake work to a tree in a Conservation Area that is dead, dying or has become dangerous.
+It is not an offence to undertake work to a tree in a Conservation Area that is dead and dangerous.
 However, the burden of proof that work is exempt from the need for prior notice because of the condition of the tree(s) lies with the person carrying out the work.
 Anyone proposing to do work under this exemption is strongly advised to contact us for advice before hand.